-Make sure you locate the garden in a sunny spot, close to your house or the centre of activity.
-Kids want to be right in the thick of it and you want to be able to keep an eye on them without having to hover over them.
-Also think about having your water source close by and a spot for them to keep their garden tools they can easily access.
+Make sure you locate the garden in a sunny spot, close to your house or property.
+Children want to be right in the thick of it and you want to be able to keep an eye on them without having to hover over them.
+So this is a way to learn independence, both Parent’s and Children.